 Between Wii Sports Resort, Mount & Blade: Warband and The Elder Scrolls III, I’d consider myself quite adept in terms of video game marksmanship.
 Based on that, I figured “how hard can Probably Archery be?”; as it turns out, I was not prepared.
 At all.
 According to South East Games, their creation is inspired by QWOP and Surgeon Simulator 2013, although with less fractured ribs and far more complex controls.

 Let’s see if describing this works is going to make your head spin, as it did mine: joints are controlled by moving your mouse.
 Holding down Q or E determines whether you’ll be moving your elbow or shoulder.
-Left mouse button grabs an arrow while the right nocks it.
-Oh and holding down shift lets you do all that… with your left arm.
+The left mouse button grabs an arrow while the right nocks it.
+Oh, and holding down shift lets you do all that… with your left arm.
 Confused yet?

 I did still have some issues wrapping my head around it all, easier controls or not.
 QWOP had four buttons to manage, Surgeon Simulator 2013 upped the ante by having you control two separate hands at the same time and Probably Archery… phew!
-More like, Archery Simulator Pro.
-After spending a couple hours in the modes available, from basic Target Practice to the far more advanced – and time limited – The Noose, I started wondering if the controls weren’t making the game more difficult than it needs be.
+More like Archery Simulator Pro.
+After spending a couple of hours in the modes available, from basic Target Practice to the far more advanced – and time-limited – The Noose, I started wondering if the controls weren’t making the game more difficult than it needs to be.

 With control of the shoulder, elbow and wrist joints of your left and right arms, you must overcome a series of ridiculous challenges ranging from shooting a hangman’s rope to stopping an apple-headed warrior in space.